What is Constipation?

 - In the case of hunger, soft, bland, and home-cooked food should be taken.
 Avoid spicy or oily food and all kinds of bakery products.

 - Avoid milk and milk products during illness.

 - Having a small cup of black tea or black coffee helps in reducing loose motions.

-- Oral Rehydration Solution (ORS) is a must have during gastroenteritis, especially in children.
-This restores loss and imbalance of electrolytes.
+- Oral Rehydration Solution (ORS) is a must-have during gastroenteritis, especially in children.
+This restores the loss and imbalance of electrolytes.

 - Coconut water is a safe and natural oral rehydration fluid.

 - Adequate bed rest is necessary.

 In spite of all these home remedies for food poisoning, physician consultation should be sought if there is a fever or if complaints persist or increase.
 This is because an excess of vomiting or loose motions cause dehydration.
 In cases of severe dehydration, kidney function also gets impaired.